KaiYan289/RLpapersnote/README.md

 3) check your python, linux, and some system library version (e.g. MPI) under different settings.
 Sometimes the problem comes from version mismatch.

 4) DO NOT try to copy-paste a file from another version into this version and simply change its name for a quick fix, unless you absolutely know what you are doing.
 While sometimes it can fix the problem, this creates an environment that is hard to reproduce and would be questioned by future readers of your papers.

+57. There are many people write ML code, but many of them do not write the code well.
+Make sure you have seen others' code and wisely referred to them for your own code; you should not easily believe in one single reference, even if it has many stars.

+58. Whenever you see a exp() function, ask yourself: can you substitute it with a log?

+59. When using remote Python debugger with pycharm, you can close "attach to subprocess" option if you witness strange bugs.
+(At settings -> build, execution, deployment -> Python debugger)

 # Useful Linux Debugging Commands